THE EXTRAVAGANT FATHER

 Eventually, the prodigal son returned home with nothing but shame and sorrow, having wasted all that his father gave him with riotous living.
-But, while he was still a great way off from home, his father saw him and had compassion on him, and ran and fell on his neck and kissed him.
+But while he was still a great way off from home, his father saw him and had compassion on him, ran and fell on his neck and kissed him.

 What a warm, tender and affectionate welcome for an undeserving, unloving, callous, greedy and prodigal son!

 Not only was the prodigal son welcomed back home warmly or heartily by his father, he was also fully restored to his former exalted position of honour and authority in the family, and a big party was thrown to celebrate his safe return home.